Is It Really Possible to Make Money with Facebook Ads?

 There are over 2.23 billion monthly active Facebook users – keyword being active there.
 So that number isn’t including the inactive, abandoned accounts.
 That’s 2.23 billion people that could be seeing and interacting with your Facebook ads and your business!

-Not only is the potential great, but the cost is inexpensive!
+When you put all of this together, you have a great potential for growth, all at an inexpensive cost.
 When you compare the cost of social media to other, more traditional forms of advertising such as billboards, TV commercials etc., you’ll see the cost per result is infinitely less on social media.

 The chart above shows the average cost to reach 1,000 people per advertising medium.
 As you can see, social media can reach 1,000 people quickly for a lot cheaper!